 Moses then ascends the mountain for a period of 40 days and 40 nights, but the honeymoon period is shattered by the sin of the Golden Calf and the shattering of the first set of tablets containing the 10 commandments.
 To God, our infidelity means the relationship is severed and retribution is in order.
 Moses, however, successfully intervenes to save the relationship and convince God to provide us with a second chance.

-The Festive Meal: Often overlooked, there is a tradition to eat a large festive meal in the afternoon prior to Yom Kippur night.
-A traditional food is Kreplach, ground meat wrapped in dough which is either fried, baked, or boiled in soup.
-The meat symbolizes judgement, whereas the dough represents sustenance and thereby God’s mercy.
+How We Celebrate: The Festive Meal: Often overlooked, there is a tradition to eat a large festive meal in the afternoon prior to Yom Kippur night.
+Traditional food is Kreplach, ground meat wrapped in dough which is either fried, baked, or boiled in soup.
+The meat symbolizes judgment, whereas the dough represents sustenance and thereby God’s mercy.
 The wordless prayer is that God’s kindness should soften and sweeten any harsh judgments that may be in store for us.